Dominion of Ceylon: Reform

-Elections in July saw Sirimavo Bandaranaike become the world's first elected female head of government.
-Her government avoided further confrontations with the Tamils, but the anti-communist policies of the United States Government led to a cut-off of United States aid and a growing economic crisis.
-After an attempted coup d'état by mainly non-Buddhist right-wing army and police officers intent on bringing the UNP back to power, Bandaranaike nationalised the oil companies.
-This led to a boycott of the country by the oil cartels, which was broken with aid from the Kansas Oil Producers Co-operative.

 In 1962, under the SLFP government, many Western business assets were nationalised.
 This caused disputes with the United States and the United Kingdom over compensation for seized assets.
 Such policies led to a temporary decline in SLFP power, and the UNP gained seats in Congress.
 However, by 1970, the SLFP were once again the dominant power.

-In 1964 Bandaranaike formed a coalition government with the LSSP, a Trotskyist party with Dr N.M.
-Perera as Minister of Finance.
-Nonetheless, after Sirimavo failed to satisfy the far-left, the Marxist People's Liberation Front attempted to overthrow the government in 1971.

-The rebellion was put down with the help of British, Soviet, and Indian aid in 1972, and later in 1972 became a republic and the name of the country was changed to Sri Lanka.
-In 1972, the country officially became a republic within the Commonwealth and William Gopallawa became the first President of Sri Lanka.
+A Marxist People's Liberation Front rebellion was put down with the help of British, Soviet, and Indian aid in 1972.
+That same year, the country officially became a republic within the Commonwealth and was renamed Sri Lanka, with William Gopallawa serving as its first president.